 over 1 year ago, Westfield Public Schools

-Tune in this Thursday, October 20, from 9:00 a.m. - 10:00 a.m. on WSKB 89.5 FM, WCPC cable channel 15, or westfieldtv.org for the next episode of "Superintendent's Spotlight".
-This week, we are broadcasting live from Fort Meadow Early Childhood Center to talk about STEM week.
+Tune in on Thursday, April 6 from 9:00 a.m. - 10:00 a.m. to WSKB 89.5 FM, WCPC cable channel 15, or westfieldtv.org for a brand-new episode of "Superintendent's Spotlight".
+This week, we will talk with Westfield Public Schools staff about our Kindergarten Home Visit Program.
+We will also celebrate National Twinkies Day with help from Westfield Technical Academy Culinary Arts students.
 Thanks for watching!

 over 1 year ago, Westfield Public Schools